 Small steps back from burnout

-Where do I start?
-I am finding this difficult to write, but I will try.
 I have been a nurse for 40 years.
-In this time, I enjoyed working in the acute surgical department the most, as I like to see the patient walking out the hospital.
-In 2020 during the Pandemic, I also experienced working on a hospital covid ward.
+In this time, I enjoyed working in the acute surgical department the most; I liked seeing the patients walk out when they were better.
+In 2020 during the pandemic, I also experienced working on a hospital COVID ward.

 Crash – no warning

-On Monday the 19 June 2022 I went to work feeling tired and very fatigued.
+One day I went to work feeling tired and very fatigued.
 I am sure many nurses have gone to work feeling the same.
-At 1600hrs I rang the nurse co-ordinator and told her I didn’t feel well.
+I rang the nurse co-ordinator and told her I didn’t feel well.
 She told me there was no one to replace me and to have a rest.
 A little while later I began to feel worse.
 I was weak, faint, dizzy and sweaty.
 I was sitting at the desk, alone and hanging onto the computer for support.
-I rang the nursing co-ordinator again, but she did not answer.
-Then I rang the emergency department where a nurse picked up the phone.
-I told her that I thought I was going to collapse.
-The nurse requested a MET call to the 3rd floor nurses’ station where I was.

 The exhaustion got worse; I had no energy.
 All I could do was collect the paper from the front lawn each day.
 I couldn’t drive, stand in the shower (I used a chair) and I could not walk around a supermarket.